How Mastercard Revolutionizes Marketing with AI: The Digital Engine

 TL;DR

-Mastercard built a proprietary system called the Digital Engine that uses AI and machine learning to scan billions of online conversations, detect emerging consumer trends in real time, and match them automatically to relevant cardholder experiences and offers.
-When a trend surfaces, a marketer can review it, pull from a pre-built content library, and go live across multiple platforms in minutes.
+Mastercard has developed a proprietary system called the Digital Engine.
+This innovative tool uses AI and machine learning to scan billions of online conversations.
+It detects emerging consumer trends in real time and automatically matches them to relevant cardholder experiences and offers.
+When a trend surfaces, marketers can review it, pull from a pre-built content library, and launch campaigns across multiple platforms in minutes.

-Across more than 500 campaigns in 20 countries, the engine has delivered average click-through rates 4.1x higher and engagement rates 3.2x higher than campaigns built the traditional way.
+Across more than 500 campaigns in 20 countries, the Digital Engine has delivered average click-through rates that are 4.1 times higher and engagement rates that are 3.2 times higher than traditional campaigns.

 Source: Mastercard: Using AI to Spot Micro Trends for Effective Customer Engagement, AI Business / Management and Business Review